sumanjs/suman/README.md

      DI allows you truly awesome ability to create and procure values asynchronously before any tests are run, and injecting the values in any test suite you wish.

-###Extra info
+### Extra info

-Ava is also an up and coming testing library for Node.js.
+AVA is also an up and coming testing library for Node.js.
 If you are familiar with Mocha and like both its power and simplicity, you may prefer Suman over Ava.
+As was stated above AVA draws more from Tape and Suman draws more from Mocha.
+Suman was designed to make the transition from Mocha to be seamless.

 ** dependency arrays of strings exist so that during minification we can still know where to inject dependencies, that's why Angular and RequireJS have deps arrays of strings - they don't get